threefoldtech/0-initramfs/README.md

 Don't try to mount the initramfs repo, the build will fail.

-Then from inside the docker
+Then from inside the docker (we assume your current working directory is `/`)
 ```shell
 # install dependencies for building
 apt-get update